-The financial stability of an insurance company should factor into your purchase (or pass), because it shows how well it performs in the larger market, and whether you can depend on it in the future.
-Insurance companies need to have the assets to be able to pay out claims.
-AM Best is a good source for this type of research, because they often give companies a financial strength rating of superior (A+), excellent (A), good (B+), or worse.
+The financial stability of an insurance company should factor into your decision, because it shows how well the company performs in the larger market, and whether you can depend on it in the future.
+Insurance companies need to have the assets in order to be able to pay out claims.
+AM Best is a good source for this type of research, because it often gives companies a financial strength rating of superior (A+), excellent (A), good (B+), or worse.

 Agent vs. Firm

 Local offices, agents, and brokers each have their own methods of service and sales.
 Your experience will vary, based on how you seek out insurance.
 It’s just like when you ask friends to refer a good doctor.
 The reason one friend may refer a certain professional to you could be because they have good bedside manner or give good advice.
 A second friend may refer you to a doctor based on the fact that they are the top expert in their field.
 Yet a third friend may refer you to a doctor who offers the best deal, or whom they know from college.

 The same thing can happen with insurance if your point of contact is new on the job, if they don’t have great service skills, or if they simply don't know what you value.
 Be sure to conduct your own research on the firm you plan to buy insurance from.
 It can't hurt to learn a little about the person who is selling or making a referral, either.
 If you can build a good relationship with this agent or broker, they may be more helpful in the future when you need it, such as when it comes time to file a claim.